TheKeeperOfPie/Reader/README.md

 Since we don't have a login system yet, we'll need to request a temporary token for the app to use, checking to refresh this token if we get a network error, or if the time has expired.
 We'll store the token and the check values inside a SharedPreferences instance global to our app, retrieved from PreferenceManager.getDefaultSharedPreferences(getApplicationContext()).

-We'll be using the Ion library for basic POST/GET requests and for image loading, as it offers several easy to use features and image caching.
-There are some basic headers we need to send with our Reddit requests, such as a User-Agent and Authorization, which for now will be our application access token.
+We will be using Google's Volley library, wrapped in a static singleton class Reddit, with helper methods to make API calls.
+There are also some basic headers we need to send with our Reddit requests, such as a User-Agent and Authorization, which for now will be our application access token.

 #### Links